lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{tab-kem-algs}}.

-###  Module Registration - SMI Security for PKIX Module Identifier
+###  Module Registration

+The following is to be regisetered in "SMI Security for PKIX Module Identifier":

 -  Decimal: IANA Assigned - **Replace TBDMOD**
 -  Description: Composite-KEM-2023 - id-mod-composite-kems
 -  References: This Document

-###  Object Identifier Registrations - SMI Security for PKIX Algorithms
+###  Object Identifier Registrations

+The following is to be registered in "SMI Security for PKIX Algorithms":

 - id-MLKEM768-RSA2048-HMAC-SHA256
   - Decimal: IANA Assigned